umbraco-community/Umbraco.Accessibility.Guild/documentation/mission-statment.md

 - Auditing the Umbraco Backoffice.
 - Fixing issues found in the Umbraco Backoffice.
 - Raise the profile of accessibility within the Umbraco community.
+- Provide a design system, articles, and blogs on how to create accessible products and services in Umbraco.
+- Work on tooling which supports the above.

 ## Current activities